hafid34bba/Attacks-detection/README.md

 ![](model_archi.png)

 # Evaluation
-the model gave us a good result on testing data which combine attacks and no attacks.
+The model gave us a good result on testing data which is combination of attacks and no attacks.

 | Metric        | value         |
 | ------------- | ------------- |